Black Travel Weekend Itinerary

 - What better way to start your Saturday started than with a great Trap Spin workout at JL Spinning.
 Burn those calories to the latest in Trap Music, Hip Hop and R&B.

-- Check out some of the amazing street art completed by local, emerging artist in town.
-Cork Art District, Phoenix Art District, College Park.
+- Check out some of the amazing street art completed by local, emerging artists at Cork Art District, Phoenix Art District and College Park.

 - Back to the hotel for the rest of the evening.